BALANCING HORMONES

 - Drink Plenty of Water: 8 glasses minimum per day.

-- Avoid Sugary Drinks: these can mess with your insulin levels.
+- Avoid Sugary Drinks: These can mess with your insulin levels.
+(I’m looking at you, Red Bull!)

-- Consume Hydrating Foods: cucumbers, watermelon, and oranges can boost your intake.
+- Eat Hydrating Foods: cucumbers, watermelon, and oranges can boost your intake.

 3. Nutrition: Healthy Fats

 Nutrition is the obvious one.
-Be sure to include healthy fats in your diet.
-They are necessary for hormone production.
+Don’t shy away from fats; just make sure they’re the good kind, which are necessary for hormone production.

 Include: